 Tell the recruiter or employer as soon as possible

-If only a few days have passed since you accepted the job, you may think you needn’t rush to provide an update, but it’s critical to do so, as the employer has already invested time and money into trying to help you.
+If only a few days have passed since you accepted the job, you may think you needn’t rush to provide an update, but it’s critical to do so, as the employer has already invested time and money in the hiring process.

 Be polite at all times